Mission and Vision Statements

 CSB/SJU offers a range of learning environments suited to development of the professional nurse including classroom, nursing laboratory, and clinical settings.
 Nursing faculty have high expectations for student professional behavior and continuously strive to develop challenging learning situations, such as with simulated learning, to represent actual care situations.

-The College of Saint Benedict/Saint John's University Department of Nursing will strive for excellence in the areas of professionalism, quality, innovation, and leadership.
-We envision a strong emphasis on lifelong learning, global citizenship and undergraduate research, particularly through opportunities to study abroad and partnered scholarly inquiry.
+The College of Saint Benedict/Saint John's University Department of Nursing will strive for excellence in the areas of advocacy, quality, innovation, and ethical leadership.
+We envision a strong emphasis on lifelong learning, global citizenship and scholarship, particularly through immersion experiences with diverse cultures and partnered scholarly inquiry.

 As the Department of Nursing moves forward with its mission and vision, it is guided by the following core values.
-These values are grounded in Catholic and Benedictine traditions and values, the liberal arts, and professional nursing values and standards.
-The College of Saint Benedict/Saint John's University Department of Nursing values...
+These values are grounded in Catholic and Benedictine traditions and values, the liberal arts, and professional practice.
+The College of Saint Benedict/Saint John's University Department of Nursing values are:

-- Professionalism as we consistently demonstrate and apply principles of altruism, excellence, caring, ethics, respect, communication, and accountability in all areas of care in order to achieve optimal health and wellness outcomes in individuals, families, and communities (AACN, 2008).
+- Professional Advocacy as we consistently demonstrate and apply principles of altruism, excellence, caring, ethics, respect, communication, and accountability in all areas of care in order to achieve optimal health and wellness outcomes in individuals, families, and communities (AACN, 2008).

 - Scholarship as contributing to knowledge development through research, analysis, and application of evidence-based practice and dissemination of findings to achieve optimal health and wellness outcomes and advancement of the profession.